Sofia-Carrion/Watercolour_Pen_Plotter/Progress.md

       Image 1
   </p>

-  I then purchased all the metal parts that are linked in the "ReadMe" file and assembled the chassis together.
-Photos of the assembled chassis can be found below.

-  ...

   A better and stronger prototype is currently in the works and photos will be uploaded once assembled and complete.